paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 (6) **Manner of making of change.—** — If the retired grade of an officer is proposed to be changed through the reopening of the final determination of an officer’s retired grade under this subsection, the change in grade shall be made—

-  (A) in the case of an officer whose retired grade is to be changed to a grade at or below the grade of major general in the Army, Air Force 22 So in original.
-Probably should be followed by a comma.
-Marine Corps, or Space Force or rear admiral in the Navy in accordance with subsections (a) and (b)—
+  (A) in the case of an officer whose retired grade is to be changed to a grade at or below the grade of major general in the Army, Air Force, Marine Corps, or Space Force or rear admiral in the Navy in accordance with subsections (a) and (b)—

     (i) by the Secretary of Defense (who may delegate such authority only as authorized by clause (ii)); or

     (ii) if authorized by the Secretary of Defense, by the Secretary of the military department concerned (who may not further delegate such authority);

-  (B) in the case of an officer whose retired grade is to be changed to the grade of lieutenant general or general in the Army, Air Force, Marine Corps, or Space Force or vice admiral or admiral in the Navy 2 by the President, by and with the advice and consent of the Senate.
+  (B) in the case of an officer whose retired grade is to be changed to the grade of lieutenant general or general in the Army, Air Force, Marine Corps, or Space Force or vice admiral or admiral in the Navy, by the President, by and with the advice and consent of the Senate.

 (7) **Recalculation of retired pay.—** — If the final retired grade of an officer is changed through the reopening of the officer’s retired grade under this subsection, the retired pay of the officer under chapter 71 of this title shall be recalculated.
 Any modification of the retired pay of the officer as a result of the change shall go into effect on the effective date of the change of the officer’s retired grade, and the officer shall not be entitled or subject to any changed amount of retired pay for any period before such effective date.
 An officer whose retired grade is changed as provided in paragraph (6)(B) shall not be entitled or subject to a change in retired pay for any period before the date on which the Senate provides advice and consent for the retirement of the officer in such grade.

-**(g) Highest Permanent Grade Defined.—** In this section, the term “highest permanent grade” means a grade at or below the grade of major general in the Army, Air Force, or Marine Corps, rear admiral in the Navy, or an equivalent grade in the Space Force.
+**(g) Highest Permanent Grade Defined.—** In this section, the term “highest permanent grade” means a grade at or below the grade of major general in the Army, Air Force, Marine Corps, or Space Force, or rear admiral in the Navy.

 ### Statutory Notes